prtm/pubspec/README.md

 # pubspec

-python script helps you to update pubspec.yaml in flutter
+Update all package versions in flutter pubspec.yaml

 ## Installation and Usage